 MHW-3Bomber might have a slightly bizarre name and branding.
 While one might dismiss them as just another wannabe in the saturated coffee market, some of their products are actually really cool and innovative.
 I’m a big fan of their puck screens, for instance.

-Another standout product is this wooden tamper, which surprisingly offers excellent value for money and a well-executed design inspired by the much more expensive Pullman Big Step model.
+Here’s yet another tamper from the bomber-brand with the unwieldy name.
+This tamper offers excellent value for money and a well-executed design inspired by the much more expensive Pullman Big Step model.

 The tamper has a 58.35mm base, making it ideal for most 58mm coffee machine portafilters.
 It will also work just fine for slightly larger precision baskets from VST.

-The tamper features an ergonomic wooden handle and an anti-slip silicone bottom, which offers a pleasant sensation when tamping with a lot of pressure.
-This is an elegant and functional solution.
 If you’re in search of a tamper with a traditional feel that is satisfying to operate, then this option is a great pick within its price range.
+However, it’s only available in one size, so people not using a 58 mm portafilter is out of luck here.

-3: MATOW Dual Head Coffee Leveler
+MATOW Dual Head Coffee Leveler

 This gadget blends two innovative tamping concepts into one, making your espresso-making process more consistent.